 - Continued to attend Pydar Street Regeneration stakeholder meetings.

 - Continued to represent the interests of the business community via the Truro Town's Deal.

 - Signposted businesses to 'please wear a face covering' shop window posters that we developed with Visit Truro see: poster one, poster two and poster three and which can be downloaded and printed off.

 - Supported businesses signed up to the Eat Out To Help Out Scheme by working with Visit Truro and adapting the Truro Super Saver Monday scheme to @TruroSupersavers during August.

 We work with Visit Truro to help promote Truro's businesses to residents and visitors.
-This includes the webpages on Visit Truro set up during the reopening phase to promote businesses reopening:
+This includes Visit Truro's webpage set up during the reopening phase (June to November) to promote businesses reopening:

-- Used our public facing social media sites in June to promote businesses reopening - (previously @trurosupersavermonday) Truro Super Saver Monday, and Truro Trend.
+- Used our public facing social media sites to promote businesses reopening and Eat Out to Help Out - (previously @trurosupersavermonday) Truro Super Saver Monday, and Truro Trend.